Online Colleges in Pennsylvania

 Some of the financial aid programs available to Pennsylvanians include:

-- Postsecondary Education Gratuity Program (PEGP) – For high school seniors whose parent died while performing duties as Pennsylvania police officers, firefighters, first responders, correctional officers, or National Guard members after 1/1/1976, or as sheriffs, deputy sheriffs and certain other individuals on active duty military who have died on duty since 9/11/2001; Covers tuition, room and board, books and fees
+- Postsecondary Education Gratuity Program (PEGP) – For high school seniors whose parent died while performing duties as Pennsylvania police officers, firefighters, rescue or ambulance squad members, correctional facility employees, or National Guard members after 1/1/1976, or as sheriffs, deputy sheriffs and certain other individuals on active duty military who have died on duty since 9/11/2001; Covers tuition, room and board, books and fees

 - Grant for Veterans – For veterans of any military branch; Up to $2700